 Have trouble falling asleep or staying asleep through the night?
-If so, you're not alone.
-According to the American Academy of Sleep Medicine, upto 35% of American adults experience bouts of insomnia.
+If so, you’re not alone.
+The Centers for Disease Control and Prevention documents that 28-45% of Americans aren’t getting their full seven hours of sleep at night.
 The sounds produced by white noise machines and apps may help restless sleepers find relief.

 Fans and air purifiers emit a type of noise that’s produced when all the sound frequencies detectable by the human ear are combined.
 Known as white noise, this sound is often described as thousands of musical tones playing simultaneously, making it impossible to pick out any single note.

 The word white is used to describe this mash-up of sounds because white noise is the audible equivalent to white light.
 Just as white light is composed of all the different colors, white noise is a combination of all sound frequencies.
 The sound of waves crashing against the shoreline is a type of white noise, and many white noise devices and apps are designed to mimic that sound.